Sweet Sensation (group): 1988: Mari's departure, new member and Love Child

 In late 1988, Mari left the group and was replaced by Sheila Vega.
 The artwork of their debut album, a photograph of the trio, was updated to reflect this change.
 The original album cover featured Betty, Margie, and Mari, but in the 1989 re-pressing of their album, new member Sheila Vega replaced Mari on the cover.
 The vocals on the album weren't re-recorded after the personnel change, however.

 In 1990, their second album, Love Child, was released, containing what would turn out to be their biggest hit, the ballad "If Wishes Came True," which reached Number One on the Billboard Hot 100.

 1991–1993: Sheila and Margie's departures, new members and disbandment

-In 1991, a remix album was released, Time to Jam [The Remix Album], which turned out to be their last album.
+In 1991, a remix album was released, Time to Jam (The Remix Album), which turned out to be their last.
 That year, Margie and Sheila left the group.
-Auditions were done to find new members to complete the gigs that the previous members and Betty had been booked for, Belle Ritter, Jeanette "Jenae" Colón, and a girl named Mya were chosen, making them a quartet.
+Auditions were held to find new members to complete the gigs that the previous members and Betty had been booked for.
+Belle Ritter, Jeanette "Jenae" Colón, and a girl named Mya were chosen, making them a quartet.
 They continued performing together until 1993, when Betty LeBron embarked on a solo career, and the group disbanded.